 Probably most alarming were the reports to the Indian Agent, Edward Wynkoop from the Dog Soldier Chief, Roman Nose, that many tribes planned uprisings in the spring.
 These warnings would eventually bring Civil War hero, Maj.
 Gen. Winfield Scott Hancock to Fort Larned in April of 1867 to deal with restive Cheyenne and Lakota Indians in the area.
 Hancock commanded the Military Department of the Missouri, which the Army created in August of 1866 to provide better protection to travelers crossing Kansas into Colorado and New Mexico.

-On April 9th, two days after Hancock’s arrival, a late spring blizzard brought eight inches of snow to the area, making it impossible for the Indians to come to the fort for their meeting on the following day.
-The Indians had also found a buffalo herd, which they decided to hunt to replenish their supplies instead of coming to Fort Larned.
+On April 9th, two days after Hancock got to Fort Larned, a late spring blizzard dumped eight inches of snow in the area.
+This much snow made it impossible for the Indians to come to the fort for their meeting on the following day.
+They had also found a bison herd, which they decided to hunt to replenish their supplies instead of coming to Fort Larned.

-The force marched 21 miles that day and camped along the Pawnee.
-Hancock expected the chiefs to come to his camp the following day at 9:00.
-When they did not appear, he broke camp at 11:00 and continued on towards the Cheyenne and Lakota village.
-As his troops neared the village they were confronted by a strong force of mounted braves wearing war gear.
-Hancock was ready to attack but Indian Agent Wynkoop persuaded the general to allow him to talk with Roman Nose and Bull Bear.
+A strong force of mounted braves met Hancock’s force near the village.
+They were dressed in war gear and clearly ready to fight to keep the Army troops away from their women and children.
+Hancock was ready to attack but Indian Agent Wynkoop persuaded the general to let him to talk with Roman Nose and Bull Bear.
 The two chiefs wanted the soldiers to go away, afraid that any clash between the two forces would result in casualties among the women and children in the village.